-There have been significant changes to the way the Windows operating system handles anti-virus over the years.
-Windows 8 was the first operating system to come packaged with built-in Windows Defender—Microsoft’s answer to anti-virus programs that were developed by third-party companies.
-Before Windows 8 was around, people would pick and choose anti-virus from other businesses based on reviews they read online and recommendations from other people from the computer shops that sold them heir software.
+There have been significant changes to the way the Windows operating system handles antivirus over the years.
+Windows 8 was the first operating system to come packaged with built-in Windows Defender, Microsoft’s answer to antivirus programs that were developed by third-party companies.
+Before Windows 8 was around, people would select an anti-virus from other businesses based on reviews they read online and recommendations from other people from the computer shops that sold them their software.
 Like Windows 8, Windows 10 comes with the built-in Windows Defender program as well, so nobody has to worry about soughting after virus protection.

-Windows Defender should do a decent enough job of keeping your computer safe from malware as long as you keep it up to date.
+Windows Defender should do a decent enough job of keeping your computer safe from malware provided you keep it up to date.
 If you open up the Windows Defender user interface and check it’s scan history, you’ll hardly notice it picking up anything.
-That’ll likely be due to Microsoft choosing to keep most of the things it does detect private, so you don’t get concerned about the amount of rubbish around the internet.
+That’ll likely be due to Microsoft choosing not to display everything that it finds out about your system, so you don’t get concerned about the amount of rubbish around the internet.
 That’s not just an opinion of ours either.
-If you were to use any of the other primary anti-virus programs out there, you’d quickly notice a lot more potentially dangerous infections showing up after the scan in the scan results.
+If you were to use any of the other primary antivirus programs available, you’d quickly notice a lot more potentially dangerous infections showing up after the scan in the scan results.

-Over the years, most people who were infected with malware or malicious files would just boot the computer into Safe Mode and then run a scan with the anti-virus to get the computer working again and free from the malicious programs.
-Sometimes the anti-virus isn’t capable of removing malicious programs, though.
+Over the years, most people who were infected with malware or malicious files would just boot the computer into Safe Mode and then run an antivirus scan to get the computer working again and free from the malicious programs.
+Sometimes the antivirus isn’t capable of removing malicious programs, though.
 For those times, you’ll need something else.

 The Malicious Software Removal Tool, otherwise known as MSRT for short, has been a trusted and reliable program for Windows operating systems for a long time.
 MSRT has been available for every Windows OS since Windows XP and is still available for Windows 10 today.
 If you have a computer still running on Windows XP, Windows Server 2003, Windows Server 2008, Windows Vista, Windows 7, Windows 8, Windows 8.1, then you can still use MSRT today to get rid of malware on your PC as well.

-Part of the reason why people run anti-virus after being infected is that it is the right way to go about fixing a computer.
-The anti-virus will block the malware from doing anything once the anti-virus detects it.
+Part of the reason people run antivirus after being infected is that it is the right way to go about fixing a computer.
+The antivirus will block the malware from doing anything once the antivirus detects it.
 With the way computer operating systems work, you want to block it first before removing it.
-The MSRT will remove the malicious program, but you should only do that after you have blocked it with the anti-virus first.
-Another reason why the MSRT isn’t as popular as anti-virus is because it only manages to remove some malicious programs.
-The extent of development that goes into anti-virus far exceeds that of the MSRT, and thus the anti-virus can detect more malicious programs and files than MSRT can.
+The MSRT will remove the malicious program, but you should only do that after you have blocked it with the antivirus first.
+Another reason why the MSRT isn’t as popular as antivirus is because it only manages to remove some malicious programs.
+The extent of development that goes into antivirus far exceeds that of the MSRT, and thus the antivirus can detect more malicious programs and files than MSRT can.

 Note: Microsoft releases a new version of the MSRT each month.
 These updates to the MSRT tool are released with new software updates, so that’s one of the reasons why you should always allow software updates and not block them.
 If you want to download the latest version just to make sure, you can do that also directly from the Microsoft website if you like.